If you are looking for additional ways to keep yourself, family, and your property safe, our department suggests the following:

 If an emergency situation arises in the workplace, are you prepared to respond?
 Here are some items that one should consider:

 - Your company and the building management should have an emergency evacuation plan.
-Call us for a sample copy.
+Contact Community Outreach for a sample copy.

 - The plan should designate floor wardens for each floor.
 A floor warden is an individual whose primary objective is to get people out of the building in the event of an emergency.

-- Find out the location of the two exists closest to where you work.
+- Find out the location of the two exits closest to where you work.

 - Learn the proper way to use fire extinguishers.

-- See “Education Programs” under the Community Involvement tab for training sessions on specific topics
+- See the Classes and Programs Page for training sessions on specific topics.

 If you are driving down the street and you see an ambulance, police car, or a fire truck with its lights and sirens on, please pull over to the right as far as you can and bring your vehicle to a complete stop.
 By doing so, you will have saved valuable seconds.